FARMAI (FARMAI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 FARMAI Historical Price

-According to the latest data gathered on FARMAI live price page, the current price of FARMAI is 0.008482USD.
+According to the latest data gathered on FARMAI live price page, the current price of FARMAI is 0.005852USD.
 The circulating supply of FARMAI(FARMAI) is

 In the past 24 hours, FARMAI has shown a price movement of